Fact-checked by the ZeroinDaily editorial team

 Do any Zoom alternatives offer better AI meeting summaries?

-Microsoft Teams Copilot and Webex AI Assistant both offer native AI meeting summaries that outperform Zoom’s AI Companion in integration depth.
+Microsoft Teams Copilot and the Webex AI Assistant both offer native AI meeting summaries that outperform Zoom’s AI Companion in integration depth.
 Teams Copilot pushes action items directly into Microsoft Planner without manual steps.
 Zoom AI Companion is competitive but requires a paid add-on that costs approximately $6.99 per user per month.

 What is the most secure Zoom alternative for enterprise remote teams?